 The UID architecture is designed to be scalable and open.
 All of an applicant’s demographic and biometric data is stored centrally and can be authenticated from anywhere in the country.
 The Aadhaar authentication service is designed to manage and process at least 100 million authentications per day.

-How does the UID Structure appear – The UID architecture is designed to handle approximately 100 million authentications per day while managing millions of applicant records.
+What makes the UID Architecture Scalable – The UID architecture is designed to handle approximately 100 million authentications per day, with all demographic and biometric data stored centrally.

 Open Source Technologies

-UIDAI open-source architecture is designed in such a way that it does not rely on a specific storage system, operating system, computer hardware, database vendor, or any specific vendor technologies to scale.
-The application is built with open source or open technologies and is designed to be vendor-neutral in terms of scalability.
+The UIDAI’s open-source architecture is designed in such a way that it does not rely on a specific storage system, operating system, computer hardware, database vendor, or any specific vendor technologies, ensuring broad compatibility and scalability.
+The application is built using open-source or open technologies and is designed to be vendor-neutral to ensure scalability.
 It also allows heterogeneous hardware to coexist within the same application.